Vis4Sense/student-projects/2024-2025/Ningbo Wei/weekly.md

 - have done
     -  achieve RAG.
         - Might have some problem in handling those tab which have opened before but currently not.
+    - try to achieve hight light functions
+    - try to making tab grouping not just focusing on traveling